speechLabBcCuny/nnaAudiosetClassification/Project_logs.md

   * **(08/05/2019)**
     * I realized problems with pre-processing parameters causing input/output ratio to be different than 1.
 Refer to hop-size title.
   * **(07/06/2019)**
-    * When we divide mp3 files into 1 hour segments, precision is +/- 2 precision because we are not re-encoding/decoding.
+    * When we divide mp3 files into 1 hour segments, precision is +/- 1 second because we are not re-encoding/decoding.
 Since pre-processing is done on 1 hour segments separately, this might result in shifts between input and outputs again.
-So we decided to keep results for each file seperatly.
+So we decided to keep results for each file separately.
       * When it is slightly shorter, pre-processed version still becomes 20
       * when it is slightly  longer, we cannot pre-process that small extra part, so gets ignored
+    * I also found a array indexing bug and fixed it, correct one is at the
+  * **(16/06/2019)**
+    * mp3's logical frame have 2 chunks per channel and each chunk stores 576 frequency samples.
+Since 44100 is not multiple of 576, we might not be able to divide mp3 with second granularity.
+As a result, while one file have extra 576 samples other one misses 576 samples for an exact second.
+Here how we handle those two files in python code:
       ```python
-        #bgger
+        #longer 1 hour file
         len_wav_data=158760576
-        #smaller
+        #shorther 1 hour file
         len_wav_data=158759424
         print("left raw:",len_wav_data%(sr*excerpt_len))
         left=len_wav_data%(sr*excerpt_len)